skooter500/DT228-OOP-2015/README.md

   I suggest you skip over the year part when reading the file and just store the data.
 It will make your calculations easier.

 - Write code to figure out what *month* in the range 1850-2010 had the lowest and highest recorded rainfall

+- Solution to various parts (not all) of the lab